OctopusDeploy/blog/blog/2021-04/home-automation/index.md

 Zigbee, however, can find a new parent if you power off the old one, forcing it to find something else.

-The lesson I learned: if the child can still communicate with the parent, it "thinks" it's still online, even if the parent no longer communicates to its parent, or hub.
+The lesson I learned: if the child can still communicate with the parent, it "thinks" it's still online, even if the parent no longer communicates to its parent or the hub.

 ## Lesson 3: There's an app for that
 One of the early issues in my home automation journey was that each brand of device required its own app to control them, or at least, perform initial setup.
-It quickly became tedious setting up an account for each brand, to configure the device.
+It quickly became tedious setting up an account for each brand to configure the device.

 ![](too-many-apps.png)